CYLphysics/QPA_Typhoon_Trajectory/README.md

 conda env create -f QPA_Typhoon_Trajectory.yaml conda activate qttp
 ```
 2. Download the ERA-Interim data from the google drive (https://drive.google.com/file/d/1o9oYyg6IUGIs_hT2wv8jnDfkJmhGRSQI/view?usp=sharing).
-The original data in the official site is unavalilable now as you one may observe here: https://apps.ecmwf.int/datasets/data/interim-full-daily/levtype=sfc/
+The original data on the official site is currently unavailable, as you may observe here: https://apps.ecmwf.int/datasets/data/interim-full-daily/levtype=sfc/

 3. Unzip the downloaded `z.zip` file, obtained the `z` folder and put it into `./data/ERA_Interim/` .
-Now you should have a `./data/ERA_Interim/z`
+Now you should have a folder like `./data/ERA_Interim/z`

 4. run the file `data_processing.py` in the `./data` folder (This may cost more than 20 minutes.
 The data size is quite large, please prepare about 12G of space for this.).